 GET A MASSAGE ON THE BEACH

 Fancy a relaxing massage on the beaches of Koh Lanta?
-For less than 500 baht (US$ 16.35), you can get a full body massage which is a total bargain!
+For less than 500 baht (US$ 16), you can get a full body massage!
+A total bargain!
 You will find massage parlors on Long Beach, Klong Khong Beach and along Saladan Pier as well.

 VISIT THE LIGHTHOUSE AT MU KOH LANTA NATIONAL PARK

 If you’re not on a super tight budget, you can explore the Mu Koh Lanta National Park in the south of Koh Lanta.
-Entrance costs 200 baht (US$ 6.50) with a parking fee of 20 baht (US$ 0.65) for motorbikes and 30 baht (US$ 1) for cars.
+The entrance costs 200 baht (US$ 6.40) with a parking fee of 20 baht (US$ 0.65) for motorbikes and 30 baht (US$ 1) for cars.

-At the entrance is a rocky beach leading to a lighthouse on top of the rugged cliffs.
-As you reach the lighthouse you will be greeted with a breathtaking view of the national park!
+At the entrance, you’ll find a rocky beach leading to a lighthouse sitting on top of the rugged cliffs.
+As you reach the lighthouse you will be greeted with a breathtaking view of the whole national park!